MONIGIT/splunk_lab/README.md

 4. hostname: splunklabnode*
 5. ip: 10.91.0.#

 This is the first basic version of a lab for a full stack clustered splunk enterprise 6.5.1 env.
-Currently it builds individual nodes (good for testing individual components) and later version will use single builds.
-Based on the following;
+Currently it pulls the rpm and builds individual nodes each time (good for testing individual components) and later versions will include single builds (cached rom, packer etc).

 ### environment REQ's
 vagrant